BoP is governance, not an excuse

 GT3 became endurance racing’s centre because it remained useful to manufacturers, teams, promoters, events and drivers.

 June will test whether depth can become control Issue 010 set a baseline: Mercedes-AMG had Nürburgring proof, BMW carried Germany’s FIA WEC Hypercar weight, and Porsche now leaned on GT depth instead of WEC Hypercar control.
 That remains true.
 However, the focus of the discussion has shifted.
-June will
+June

 GT3 became endurance racing’s centre because it remained useful to manufacturers, teams, promoters, events and drivers.